dmmolitor/dmmolitor.github.io/research.md

 ###### Research Interests
 I am interested in randomized iterative methods for optimization and analyzing machine learning algorithms for compressed data.
 I have studied data completion for structured data, classification methods using binary data, and sketch-and-project methods which include popular optimization methods such as coordinate descent, randomized Kaczmarz and stochastic gradient descent.
 Recently, I have been investigating extensions of methods for use with tensors.

 While a research intern at Google, I built tools to diagnose sources of accuracy loss with integer quantization of machine learning models.

 ###### Preprints
 * R. Gower, D. Molitor, J. Moorman, and D. Needell.
 "Adaptive sketch-and-project methods for solving linear systems." arXiv preprint arXiv:1909.03604 Sept.
 2019

+###### Journal Papers
 * D. Molitor, D. Needell.
-"An iterative method for classification of binary data." arXiv preprint arXiv:1809.03041.
-Sept.
-2018.
+"An iterative method for classification of binary data."
+Information and Inference, to appear 2020.

-###### Journal Papers
 * D. Molitor, D. Needell, R. Ward.
 "Bias of gradient descent for the hinge loss."
 Applied Mathematics and Optimization, to appear 2020.
 * "Using peano curves to construct Laplacians on fractals" by R. Strichartz, N. Ott, D. Molitor.
 Fractals, Vol. 23, No. 4, Dec.
 2015.
 * "The structure of symmetric N-player games when influence and independence collide" by D. Molitor, M. Steel, A. Taylor.
 Advances in Applied Mathematics, Vol. 62, 15-40, Jan.
 2015.